Understanding Ketamine Addiction: Definitions, Symptoms, Causes, Effects, Treatment, And Prevention Strategies

 symptoms of ketamine addiction

-Ketamine addiction symptoms are categorized into 3: physical, psychological, and behavioral symptoms, but these symptoms vary within individuals.
+Ketamine addiction symptoms are categorized into three: physical, psychological, and behavioral symptoms, but these symptoms vary within individuals.

 Physical Symptoms of Ketamine Addiction

-4. Sensory Disturbances: people with ketamine addiction experience blurred vision and slurred speech, which can interfere with daily activities.
+• Sensory Disturbances: people with ketamine addiction experience blurred vision and slurred speech, which interfere with daily activities.

 Psychological Symptoms of Ketamine Addiction

-1. Intense Cravings: ketamine addiction comes with a compelling urge to use ketamine.
-It often consumes a person’s thoughts.
+• Intense Cravings: ketamine addiction comes with a compelling urge to use ketamine.
+Ketamine consumes a person’s thoughts.

-4. Dissociation: Feeling detached from reality or oneself is a signature sign of ketamine addiction.
-Elizabeth Ballard and Carlos Zarate’s 2020 research on ‘The role of dissociation in ketamine’s antidepressant effects,’ asserts that ketamine is strongly linked to dissociation, which is broadly defined as an altered state of consciousness and awareness of the self, environment, and reality.
+• Dissociation: Feeling detached from reality or oneself is a signature sign of ketamine addiction.
+According to Ballard, E. D.’s 2020 study, ‘The role of dissociation in ketamine’s antidepressant effects,’ asserts that ketamine is strongly linked to dissociation, which is broadly defined as an altered state of consciousness and awareness of the self, environment, and reality.

 Behavioral Symptoms of Ketamine addiction

-These symptoms will help you identify when someone is struggling with ketamine addiction, and then you can get them the professional help they need.
+These symptoms will help you identify when someone is struggling with ketamine addiction allowing you to get them the professional help they need.

 What Are The Causes Of Ketamine Addiction?

-4. Curiosity and Experimentation: Particularly among young people, the desire to explore and experiment often leads to trying substances.
+• Curiosity and Experimentation: Particularly among young people, the desire to explore and experiment leads to trying substances.
 There is a high chance that one of these substances is ketamine.
 This experimentation increases the chances of a pattern of use that becomes an addiction.

 What Are The Effects Of Ketamine Addiction?